stevenygd/PointFlow/README.md

 ## Pre-trained models and test

 Pretrained models can be downloaded from this [link](https://drive.google.com/file/d/1dcxjuuKiAXZxhiyWD_o_7Owx8Y3FbRHG/view?usp=sharing).
-Following is the suggested way to evaluate the performance of the pre-trained models.
+The following is the suggested way to evaluate the performance of the pre-trained models.
 ```bash
 unzip pretrained_models.zip;  # This will create a folder named pretrained_models